Alaska Adventure Concierge Trip Planning

 Juneau's waters, trails, mountains, glaciers, ice fields, wild life offer opportunities beyond compare.
 Check our activities web page and feel free to call us with questions..

 Alaska is VERY casual, leave your heels and wingtips at home, unless you are meeting with the governor.

 BRING for your vacation...

-- Clothing you can layer: Long underwear, a fleece, and a waterproof/breathable shell.
+- Clothing you can layer: Long underwear, a fleece, and a waterproof/breathable shell with a hood.

 - Comfortable shoes with good traction: Running shoes with good support are adequate for anything you'll do except hike steep hillsides (which you may not do).
 If you prefer something sturdier, lightweight hikers are great, and some are waterproof as well.
 Alaskan homes and inns are typically shoe-free, so bring on some shoes that are easy to slip on & off.
 (Pearson's Pond supplies slippers for inside the inn and the hot tub)

 - Sun protection: Lightweight, brimmed hat (sun and rain); sunglasses and sunscreen.

 - Light winter cap/gloves/scarf: These really keep you warm if it gets unseasonably cold-or if you're feeling the effects of glacier-chilled wind-without adding a lot of weight.